Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Model and Dynamical Equations

 The fundamental equations of motion in our approach are for the distribution functions of electrons $n_{\bvec{k},\sigma}$ and magnons $N_{\bvec{q}}$.
 A derivation using the dynamical truncation of the hierarchy of equations of motion, which constitutes a general method for the derivation of coupled dynamical equations for the relevant correlation functions~\cite{rossi_theory_2002,kira_semiconductor_2012}, is presented in Appendix~\ref{appendix}.
 In this approach, incoherent transitions are described at the scattering level for the distributions of electrons and magnons.
 Denoting the ensemble average in the Heisenberg picture by $\langle \ldots \rangle$, these are defined as $n_{\bvec{k},\sigma}=\langle c^{\dagger}_{\bvec{k},\sigma} c_{\bvec{k},\sigma}\rangle$, with $\sigma=\uparrow$, $\downarrow$, and $N_{\bvec{q}}=\langle a^\dagger_{\bvec{q}} a_{\bvec{q}}\rangle$.
 The equations of motion then read \begin{widetext}

-\end{widetext} This system of dynamical equations contains in and out-scattering rates formally similar to those obtained from Fermi's Golden Rule~\cite{illg2013ultrafast,beens_magnons_2018,Weissenhofer_Oppeneer_2024}, but the rates are calculated for the instantaneous values of the electron and magnon distributions, which may change considerably in time.
+\end{widetext} This system of dynamical equations contains in-scattering and out-scattering rates formally similar to those obtained from Fermi's Golden Rule~\cite{illg2013ultrafast,beens_magnons_2018,Weissenhofer_Oppeneer_2024}, but the rates are calculated for the time-dependent electron and magnon distributions.
 Equations~\eqref{e-m_n_k_up}--\eqref{df_em}, in combination with the other processes detailed below, can therefore describe far-from-equilibrium situations.
 It is possible to consistently go beyond the scattering-level approximation by considering renormalization effects and electron-magnon coherences as well as including higher order terms and magnon-phonon coupling~\cite{Weissenhofer_Oppeneer_2024}, but these extensions will be left to future studies.